Zander-Labuschagne/SecureSignIn-Mobile/README.md

 # Secure Sign In Mobile v3
-This is a mobile application I have created in an attempt to improve my online account security, it is the latest mobile version (_v3_) of my Secure Sign In project and will replace the Android version (_v2_).
-The older pure Android version(_legacy_) can be found at https://gitlab.com/Zander-Labuschagne/SecureSignIn-Android.
+This is a mobile application I have created in an attempt to improve my online account security, it is the latest mobile version (_v3_) of my Secure Sign In project and replaces the Android version (_v2_).
+The older(and now discontinued) pure Android version can be found at https://gitlab.com/Zander-Labuschagne/SecureSignIn-Android.

-## *This application is still a work in progress*

 #### Compatibility notes:
-  - _Android 4.1 or later is required to use this application._ Please send me an email if this is not the case.
+  - _Android 4.1 or later is required to use this application._ Please send me an e-mail if this is not the case.
   - _This application was so far only tested on a Sony Xperia X Compact running Android 8.0.0._
   - I _think_ it should be compatible with Sailfish OS devices, I am very curious to test this.